Main Content start here

 Vietnam’s growing healthcare needs are significantly boosting telemedicine adoption.
 The country’s population reached 101.6 million in 2025, increasing demand for healthcare services and straining existing resources.
 Telemedicine provides scalable remote access to medical professionals, easing the burden on facilities.
 With the elderly population rising from 7.45 million to 11.41 million between 2009 and 2019, chronic and age-related conditions are becoming more common.
 Telemedicine enables older adults to receive care from home, reducing hospital visits and improving health outcomes.

 Chronic illnesses such as cardiovascular disease, diabetes, and respiratory conditions caused 341,000 deaths in a year.
 These require ongoing management, continuous monitoring, and timely interventions.
-Telemedicine supports long-term disease care through remote consultations and monitoring devices, ensuring patients receive attention regardless of location.
-Vietnam’s remote rural regions struggle with healthcare access, a challenge addressed by telemedicine’s ability to deliver medical services directly to underserved areas lacking doctors, medicine, or transport infrastructure.
+Telemedicine supports long-term care for chronic diseases through remote consultations and monitoring devices, ensuring patients receive care regardless of location.
+Vietnam’s remote rural regions struggle with access to healthcare, a challenge telemedicine can address by delivering medical services directly to underserved areas lacking doctors, medicine, or transport infrastructure.

 Urban areas, including Hanoi with over 8 million residents and Ho Chi Minh City with more than 10 million, face lifestyle-related health risks and growing healthcare demands.
 Telemedicine offers urban dwellers fast, convenient access to care without physical visits, aligning with the fast-paced city life.
-The combination of population growth, aging demographics, chronic disease prevalence, accessibility issues, and urbanization creates strong momentum for telemedicine as an efficient, accessible healthcare delivery model nationwide.
+The combination of population growth, aging demographics, the prevalence of chronic diseases, accessibility issues, and urbanization creates strong momentum for telemedicine as an efficient, accessible healthcare delivery model nationwide.

 Changing Consumer Preferences

 Changing consumer preferences are reshaping Vietnam’s healthcare landscape.
 Modern patients value convenience, flexibility, and accessibility.
 Telemedicine eliminates travel time and waiting rooms by enabling virtual consultations from home or work.
-Remote access solves challenges for underserved areas, including the 761 regions with limited mobile coverage in September 2024.
+Remote access helps address challenges in underserved areas, including the 761 regions with limited mobile coverage in September 2024.
 Patients appreciate instant access to medical expertise without long-distance travel, meeting government goals for equitable nationwide healthcare coverage.

-Digital technology adoption is fueling telemedicine demand, with 80 million internet users and over 100 million mobile subscriptions.
-Platforms leverage popular devices to provide care, supported by the rollout of the VNeID app for electronic medical records with 57 million registrations.
+Digital technology adoption is fueling demand for telemedicine, with 80 million internet users and over 100 million mobile subscriptions.
+Platforms leverage popular devices to provide care, supported by the rollout of the VNeID app for electronic medical records, which has 57 million registrations.
 COVID-19 heightened safety concerns, encouraging patients to avoid crowded hospitals.
 Telemedicine reduces infection risk while offering tailored care for Vietnam’s expanding middle class seeking high-quality, personalized healthcare.

 Virtual consultations enable in-depth discussions, comprehensive assessments, and individualized treatment plans.
 Patients and providers collaborate on care decisions, elevating healthcare to a patient-focused model.
 By meeting consumer demands for convenience, safety, technology integration, and personalization, telemedicine is becoming Vietnam’s preferred healthcare delivery method.